gordongest/campsite/README.md

 ## Running CampSite

 **CampSite** is easy to run!
 Open a new Terminal process, navigate to the directory where your JSON file is located, and run `npx campsite`.
-After installation, enter your name and choose the the desired file using the selection tool.
+After installation, enter your name and choose the desired file using the selection tool.
 After a few moments, **CampSite** will let you know what's available.

 ***